SonarQube Server Shows You the Benefits of Clean Code and the Clean as You Code Methodology

 Available in Developer Edition | Enterprise Edition | Data Center Edition

-Benefits Of Linking SonarQube And SonarLint
+Benefits Of Linking SonarQube Server And SonarQube for IDE

-Available in Community Edition | Developer Edition | Enterprise Edition | Data Center Edition
+Available in Community Build | Developer Edition | Enterprise Edition | Data Center Edition

 Introducing Support For Scanning Helm Charts

-SonarQube now supports scanning Helm Charts for Helm-based Kubernetes deployments using the same Kubernetes rules that are applied to other YAML files.
+SonarQube Server now supports scanning Helm Charts for Helm-based Kubernetes deployments using the same Kubernetes rules that are applied to other YAML files.

-Available in Community Edition | Developer Edition | Enterprise Edition | Data Center Edition
+Available in Community Build | Developer Edition | Enterprise Edition | Data Center Edition

 New Log File Shows Deprecated APIs And API Parameters

 To make upgrading smoother, we added a log file containing details when you call deprecated web APIs and use deprecated web API parameters.
 You now get quick feedback when you use deprecated APIs and API parameters.
-This new log file is downloadable from the administration section in SonarQube and can be accessed directly in the file system.
+This new log file is downloadable from the administration section in SonarQube Server and can be accessed directly in the file system.

-Available in Community Edition | Developer Edition | Enterprise Edition | Data Center Edition
+Available in Community Build | Developer Edition | Enterprise Edition | Data Center Edition

 New Rule Attributes Adopt The Clean Code Taxonomy